Rhipsalis clavata F.A.C.Weber

 Erythrorhipsalis clavata, Hariota bambusoides var. deliculata, Hariota clavata, Hatiora clavata

 Rhipsalis clavata is an epiphytic cactus with pale green pendent stems that grow up to 7 feet (2.1 m) long.
 The stems are narrow, cylindrical, and up to 0.2 inches (5 mm) in diameter.
 In nature can reach up to 7 feet (2.1 m) in length.
 It blooms sporadically all season long.
-The flowers are very small, white, up to 0.4 inch (1 cm) across.
+The flowers are very small, white and up to 0.4 inch (1 cm) across.
 They are followed by small, yellow or red fruits.

 How to Grow and Care